Retirement We Can Help with Your 401(k) Rollover

 Contact your plan administrator to learn more about fees and the terms of your plan.
 Your Participant Fee Disclosure and/or Summary Plan Description should have this information.

-401(k) Rollover: Option 4
+401(k) Rollover: Option 4 Cashing Out Your 401(k) and Employer Stock

 While withdrawing your money is an option, in most circumstances, it means those funds will not be there when you need them in retirement.
 In addition, cashing out your 401(k) generally means you'll have to pay taxes on the withdrawal, and there's typically an additional 10% tax penalty if you're younger than 59½, unless you left your employer in the calendar year you turned 55 or older.

-Employer Stock—If you hold significantly appreciated employer stock in a plan you should consider the negative tax consequences of rolling the stock to an IRA.
+If you hold significantly appreciated employer stock in a plan you should consider the negative tax consequences of rolling the stock to an IRA.
 If employer stock is transferred in-kind to an IRA, stock appreciation will be taxed as ordinary income upon distribution.
 The tax advantages of retaining employer stock in a non-qualified account should be balanced with the possibility that you may be excessively concentrated in employer stock.
 It can be risky to have too much employer stock in one’s retirement account; for some investors, it may be advisable to liquidate the holdings and roll over the value to an IRA, even if it means losing long-term capital gains treatment on the stock’s appreciation.

-Should I roll over my 401(k)?
+Should I Roll Over My 401(k)?

 The decision about whether to roll over your 401(k) is dependent on your individual situation.
 A representative will work with you to help identify your goals and determine what's important to you.
 By understanding your investment personality, the representative will be able to advise if rolling over your 401(k) is the best option for you.